logaretm/vee-validate/docs/guide/rules.md

 ### Full Bundle

 Another way of doing that is to import vee-validate's full bundle instead of the default one, which comes pre-installed with all the validation rules and their English messages.
+Note that localizing messages will not work when using the full bundle.

 ```js
 import { ValidationProvider } from 'vee-validate/dist/vee-validate.full.esm';